Secrets of Olive Oil Health Benefits

 Pain is a Side Effect of Inflammation

 Olive oil health benefits are numerous especially from oleocanthal contained in olive oil that works similarly to ibuprofen in reducing inflammation.
 As a result, pain is reduced.

 Oleocanthal could help reduce and even prevent inflammation, thus reducing or even eliminating pain without the potential side effects of prescription or over the counter drugs!

-Most commonly used in the Mediterranean diet, the olive oil health benefits have been known for thousands of years.
-Thus, are just now starting to gain awareness in Western cultures.
+Most commonly used in the Mediterranean diet, olive oil’s health benefits have been known for thousands of years and we are just now starting to gain awareness in Western cultures.